-City of Grand Prairie appreciates the hard work and dedication you bring to our team every day.
+City of Grand Prairie understands that the path to making healthcare decisions for you and your family can be difficult.
 To do our part, we are committed to keeping your benefits affordable and beneficial for you and your eligible family members.